chapel-lang/chapel/doc/rst/usingchapel/multilocale.rst

 c           core
 =========   =============

-It is an error if the number of co-locales is greater than the number of specified architectural features.
+It is an error to specify a number of co-locales greater than the number of the specified architectural feature.
 For example, specifying ``-nl 1x2s`` on a node with a single socket results in an error.
 Any remaining cores are unused; for example, specifying ``-nl 1x1s`` on a node with two sockets will leave the cores in one socket unused.